-MBOSE 10th, 12th (Arts) results 2018 Date and Time: Results to be declared on this date
+MBOSE 10th, 12th (Arts) results 2018: Results declared, Ri-Bhoi districts tops

 MBOSE 10th, 12th (Arts) results 2018: Date and Time

-The board will declare the results on May 25, 2018.
-The students can check the results through the websites, megresults.nic.in, meghalayaonline.in, results.net/meghalaya, indiaresults.com, examresults.net, examresults.net/meghalaya
+The Meghalaya Board will declare the results today, on May 25, 2018 at around 10 am.
+The students can check the results through the websites, megresults.nic.in, meghalayaonline.in, results.net/meghalaya, indiaresults.com, examresults.net, examresults.net/meghalaya.

 Last year, the result of class 10 examination was released on May 23.
 The results were leaked on the social media due to technical snag as they were being shared at the National Informatics Centre (NIC), reports said.